equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Three tunnel corridor options were considered and assessed against the project objectives:

-x

-Generally following the alignment of Parramatta Road.
+* Generally following the alignment of Parramatta Road.
 This option was included in the concept design that was publicly displayed between 2013 and February 2014

-x

-North of Parramatta Road for the full length of the project
+* North of Parramatta Road for the full length of the project

-x

-Generally south of Parramatta Road, except for a section at the western end.
+* Generally south of Parramatta Road, except for a section at the western end.

 The advantages and disadvantages of these options are outlined in Table 4.2.